tensorflow/docs/site/en/api_docs/python/tf.md

 [`class Variable`](./tf/Variable): See the <a href="../../guide/variables">Variables How To</a> for a high level overview.

+[`class VariableAggregation`](./tf/VariableAggregation): Indicates how a distributed variable will be aggregated.

 [`class VariableScope`](./tf/VariableScope): Variable scope object to carry defaults to provide to `get_variable`.

+[`class VariableSynchronization`](./tf/VariableSynchronization): Indicates when a distributed variable will be synced.

 [`class WholeFileReader`](./tf/WholeFileReader): A Reader that outputs the entire contents of a file as a value.